yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 ## Learning Goals

 * Explain the difference between a parent and child, and a direct child
-* Apply Flexbox to containers in order to achieve a desired layout
+* Apply Flexbox to containers to achieve a desired layout

 ## Technical Vocabulary